Installing Guild AI

 sudo pip install guildai

-Install Guild AI using Virtualenv
+Install Guild AI with Virtualenv

 If you would like to install Guild within a Python virtual environment, run the following: